Harlem School of the Arts

 - Purpose

-- To provide crucial support for the Harlem School of the Arts' Pre-professional Preparatory Program (PREP).
+- The CCS grant provided crucial support for the Harlem School of the Arts' Pre-professional Preparatory Program (PREP).

 - Amount